snipem/monako/README.md

 * Fail on wrong `docdir` ("TODO")
 * Make white list configurable
-* The python sharing of python does not support added pathes to the base url, has to be removed
+* The python sharing of python does not support added pathes to the base url.
+In order to run the pas has to be shortened
+* Move TOC fix to [monako-book](https://github.com/snipem/monako-book)